redbadger/crux/docs/src/internals/runtime.md

 The key to understanding how the effects get processed and executed is to name all the various pieces of information, and discuss how they are wrapped in each other.

 The basic inner piece of the effect request is an _operation_.
 This is the intent which the capability is submitting to the shell.
 Each operation has an associated _output_ value, with which the operation request can be resolved.
 There are multiple capabilities in each app, and in order for the shell to easily tell which capability's effect it needs to handle, we wrap the operation in an _effect_.
-The `Effect` type is a generated enum serving this purpose.
+The `Effect` type is a generated enum based on the app's set of capabilities, with one variant per capability.
 It allows us to multiplex (or type erase) the different typed operations into a single type, which can be `match`ed on to process the operations.

 Finally, the effect is wrapped in a _request_ which carries the effect, and an associated _resolve_ callback to which the output will eventually be given.
 We discussed this callback in the previous section - its job is to update the paused future's state and resume it.
-The request is the value passed to the shell, and used as both the description of the effect, and the "token" used to resolve it.
+The request is the value passed to the shell, and used as both the description of the effect intent, and the "token" used to resolve it.

 Now we can look at how all this wrapping is facilitated.
 Recall from the previous section that each capability has access to a `CapabilityContext`, which holds a sending end of two channels, one for events - the `app_channel` and one for requests - the `shell_channel`, whose type is `Sender<Request<Op>>`.
 These channels serve both as thread synchronisation and queueing mechanism between the capabilities and the core of crux.
 As you can see, the requests expected are typed for the capability's operation type.